mattgathu/blog/posts/2020-05-11-2020-books-challenge.md

 It is a quick read, one that felt like an extended short story.
 It now reminds me of the **Digital Bedbugs**

+## Thursdays

+![thursdays-cover][thursdays-cover]

+My second Biko's reading was lacklustre and left me desiring more from it.

+Thursdays starts off and maintains an ensemble storytelling, emphasizing the stories of all the bandmates as a whole without picking a single member as the main character.

+It builds up conflicts in each of their stories but stumbles and falls flat when resolving these conflicts.
+It unexpectedly dwells on one member's story that overshadows the rest, shockingly affording only a few lines to some of them.

+What begins as a balanced collective narrative ends up on a narrow singular ending.

 [goodread-challenge]: https://www.goodreads.com/user_challenges/19529437
 [dune-cover]: /images/dune-cover.jpg